 $500 CAD is that of permanent residence, $825 CAD is paid for an accompanying spouse/common-law partner plus a $500 right of permanent residence fee, and $225 per dependent child.

-Processing of application generally takes 12-16 months.
+Processing of applications generally takes 12-16 months.
 However, as mentioned above, the applicant can apply for a temporary work permit enabling them to start their business in Canada before the approval of their permanent residence application.

 Once your application is approved, the principal applicant and the sponsored family members will receive Canadian permanent resident status.